Yaesu FTDX10 deep-dive review

 S-meter shows only one value at any time when transmitting, you can choose from Power, ALC, Compression, Voltage, Current and SWR.
 In comparison, IC-7300 can display PO, ALC, COMP, IP, SWR, VD and Temperature, all at the same time.
 Imagine the joy of using IC-7300 for FT8.

 VFO-B doesn’t seem to be sending anything to the amplifier via CAT when changing the bands, you need to be on the VFO-A to do so.
 Otherwise you are relying on your amplifier to recognise the frequency when you first transmit and change the band itself.
-This also changes the antenna, if applicable, and changing the band on the radio and listening with the wrong antenna doesn’t seem to be the best idea.
+This also changes the antenna, if applicable.
+Changing the band on the radio and listening with the wrong antenna doesn’t seem to be the best idea.

 Band stacks have gone a step back from the initial release.
 You need to press the BAND key, the band panel is displayed, then you either select the same band on the panel or press the function key to go to the next stack for the same band.
 Yaesu had this right in their first firmware, you press the BAND key, then press it again and you go to the next stack, and so on.
 For some reason they removed it in the May 2021 firmware release.
 They should have all three options.